mohankku/mohankku.github.io/index.md

 I got my Ph.D. in computer science from the School of Computer Science at Georgia Institute of technology, advised by [Dr.Taesoo Kim](https://taesoo.kim/).<br />
 My research interests are in Operating systems, Distributed systems, and Computer networks.
-I will joining Facebook as a research scientist <br /> in July'19.
+I will join Facebook as a research scientist <br /> in July'19.

 ## Publications